MicrosoftDocs/Viva/Viva/glint/quarterly-engagement-template.md

 You can view the new set of core drivers in the Glint platform when you create a new Quarterly Engagement survey.
 From the admin dashboard:

-1. Select **Pulse Program > + New Program > Quarterly Engagement card > Create Program.**
+1. Select **Pulse Program**, then **+ New Program**, and then the **Quarterly Engagement card** and **Create Program**.
 2. In **Program Summary**, select **Questions** (can't be selected until the pages prior have been configured).
 3. The template items populate.

-## Item additions to Glint’s question library
+## Item additions to Viva Glint’s Question Library

-Glint’s research found several other items for customers to consider as other important drivers of engagement that can be added to any engagement survey.
-These can be found by searching the item name in the question library and added to any survey you're setting up:
+Viva Glint’s research found several other items for customers to consider as important drivers of engagement that can be added to any engagement survey.
+These can be found by searching the item name in the Question Library and added to any survey you're setting up:

 | **Item Text** | **Core Driver** |
 |:---|:---|